 These foods are very helpful for constipation for different reasons:

--fruits such as berries, pears, figs, papaya, cherries, prunes, apple, peaches
+- fruits such as berries, pears, figs, papaya, cherries, prunes, apple, peaches - especially if they are cooked and eaten warm

 The digestive tract is mostly composed of muscle.
 Stress can cause these muscles to tighten and not function well.
 Also, the parasympathetic nervous system is known as the “rest and digest” side of the nervous system.
 Nurturing a more relaxed state helps to switch this side on.